zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jake says, “In that case, it would be a pleasure to  welcome you aboard.”
 The expression “to welcome someone aboard” (aboard) is usually said when you are on a big boat or a ship.
 “To go aboard” means to go  onto a ship or some other sort of large transportation vehicle, but it can al so be used metaphorically, as it is here, to welcome someone to a new organization or t o welcome someone to your company.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Salima: Hello.

  Jake: Hi, this is Jake Nagano at Fixit Corp.
-How ar e you today?
+How are you today?

 Salima: Oh, hi, Jake.
 I’m fine.
 How are you?